bankymondial/Predicting-Gym-Class-Attendance/README.md

 Run the container:
 docker run -it --rm -p 5454:5454 predicting-attendance

-### Stopping and Restarting the Port
-### Checking for Port Usage
-If port 5454 is already in use, identify the process using it: lsof -i :5454

-### Stopping the Process
-Kill the process using the identified PID: kill -9 <PID>

-### Restarting the Waitress Server
-If you need to restart the server, use: waitress-serve --listen=0.0.0.0:5454 predict:app

 ### Making Predictions with Docker
 4. After running the Docker container, open a new terminal and run the following to make predictions:
 If using curl: